 Nova Southeastern University

-Nova Southeastern University is the eighth largest, independent not-for-profit university in the U.S. Dental programs are offered through the Health Professions Division's College of Dental Medicine.
+Nova Southeastern University is the eighth largest, independent not-for-profit university in the U.S. Dental programs are offered through the Health Professions Division's College of Dental Medicine in Fort Lauderdale.

 Doctor of Dental Medicine (DMD)

 This is a graduate 4-year program that trains students to become general dentists.
-Applicants must take the Dental Admission Test (DAT) and complete at least 90 semester hours in courses.
+Applicants must take the Dental Admission Test (DAT) and should have already completed at least 90 semester hours in courses.
 Prerequisite courses include English, biology, chemistry, organic chemistry, physics, biochemistry and microbiology.
 The curriculum covers public health and primary care, human disease and biology, dentistry clinical practice and patient care.
 The program consists of classroom lectures, community- and campus-based clinicals and simulation labs.